Find Rehab Phone icon 800-643-9618

 Tired man in hoodie rubs his face

 Alcoholism (now called alcohol use disorder) affects a staggering number of Americans.
-According to a National Survey on Drug Use and Health (2022), 29.5 million adults aged 12 and older struggle with this condition.
-However, not many people understand the addictive nature of alcohol, what constitutes alcohol abuse, and many wonder if alcoholism is a chronic disease.
+According to a National Survey on Drug Use and Health (2024), 57.9 million Americans, aged 12 and older, struggle with their alcohol use.
+However, not many people understand the addictive nature of alcohol, what constitutes alcohol abuse and many wonder if alcoholism is a chronic disease.
 This blog explores those key topics and more.

 What is chronic alcohol abuse?

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), alcohol use is common, with 84.1 percent of adults aged 18 or over reporting they drank alcohol at some point in their lifetime — that equates to 215.6 million Americans!
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), alcohol use is common, with 228.4 million people, ages 12 and older, reporting they drank alcohol at some point in their lifetime.
 But what exactly defines chronic alcohol use?
-To understand this we need to first define problematic drinking.
+To understand, we need to first define problematic drinking.

-Chronic alcohol abuse use falls into the following categories:
+Chronic alcohol abuse falls into the following categories:

 • Alcohol misuse: drinking in a way that can cause harm

 • Binge drinking: drinking in a pattern that results in a blood alcohol concentration of 0.08 percent, or 0.08 grams of alcohol per deciliter.
-Typically, that involves four or more drinks for women and five or more drinks for men, over a two-hour period
+Typically, that involves four or more drinks for women and five or more drinks for men, over two hours.

 • High intensity drinking: twice (or more) the thresholds for binge drinking.
 For example, 10 or more drinks for men or eight or more for females.

-• Alcohol use disorder: drinking in a pattern in which the person struggles to moderate drinking, experiences problems because of their drinking, increased risk taking, poor health due to drinking, and legal and/or relational challenges due to drinking.
+• Alcohol use disorder: drinking in a pattern in which the person struggles to moderate drinking, experiences problems because of their drinking, exhibits increased risk-taking behaviors, poor health due to drinking and legal and/or relational challenges due to drinking.

 Risk factors for alcohol use disorder